emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 - The CPS issues many single‑byte reads in the 0xFFxxxx range (`52 FF .. ..
 01 00`), likely status/keepalive probes.
 - Substantive data is fetched in 4 KiB pages from a fixed set of addresses.
+- Write captures mirror this split: the CPS first pushes `0x52 ...
+01 00` frames into the 0xFFxxxx window (shown as "EEPROM" in the OEM UI) before switching to the multi-kilobyte transfers at the flash partition bases outlined above.

 #### 5.1 FFxx probe matrix (201 single-byte reads)